-She has a B.A. in Communications from Florida International University with a minor in Photography and Art.
-She is currently enrolled in UCLA Extension courses and working toward a Directing certificate.
+Camila has a B.A. in Communications from Florida International University with a minor in Photography and Art.
+She works with equal fluency between the worlds of fashion, music, arts and commercial.

 Her experience in photography and creative producing has nurtured a passion for filmmaking, which led her to start directing.
 Her first self-directed-and-produced short film, ¡Mais Duro!, which was accepted to eleven film festivals and in Colombia, Italy, Brazil, Argentina, and the United States during the festival run, such as Oscar Qualifying OUTFEST.
 It won Best Narrative Short at Nordic International Film Festival, and it garnered a Special Mention by juror Kim Yutani, Sundance Senior programmer, at Provincetown Film Festival.
 It was also featured on www.hellogiggles.com and in Cléo Journal.

 Several of Camila’s other bodies of work (photography and moving images) have been published in Purple Magazine, Nylon Español, in Revista Exclama (Bogotá) and in Milk Magazine (New York), among others.

 Currently, in association with The Inertia, one of the most recognized channels of surfing in the United States, Camila launched her latest project, the documentary "The Shapers" a thoughtful glimpse into the lives of three women breaking the boundaries of traditionally gendered roles and blazing a new path in the world of surfboard building.
 To date, “Las Shapers” has won Best Screenplay at Lagoa Surfe Arte.
 Brazil and has been selected to; New York Women Surf Film Festival, Chattanooga Film Festival, San Diego Surf Film Festival, and Hawaii Film Festival.